Stephen Porter

 “Humanitarian Diplomacy after World War II: The United Nations Relief and Rehabilitation Administration,” in Foreign Policy Breakthroughs: Cases in Successful Diplomacy (New York: Oxford University Press, 2015)

-“Humanitarian Politics and Governance: International Responses to World War II’s Civilian Toll,” in The Cambridge History of the Second World War, Volume Three, Total War: Economy, Society and Culture, Michael Geyer and Adam Tooze, eds., (Cambridge, UK: Cambridge University Press, 2015)
+“Humanitarian Politics of States and Transnational Civil Societies,” in The Cambridge History of World War, Volume Three, Total War: Economy, Society and Culture, Michael Geyer and Adam Tooze, eds., (Cambridge, UK: Cambridge University Press, 2015)

 Book